opensearch-project/documentation-website/_search-plugins/ltr/core-concepts.md

     - Large and complex, making them expensive to train.
     - Tools such as [RankLib](https://sourceforge.net/p/lemur/wiki/RankLib/) and [XGBoost](https://github.com/dmlc/xgboost) focus on tree-based models.

-  - **SVM based models (SVMRank)**
+  - **SVM-based models (SVMRank)**
     - Less accurate but less expensive to train.
     - See [SVM Rank](https://www.cs.cornell.edu/people/tj/svm_light/svm_rank.html) for more information.

   - **Linear models**
-    - Perform basic linear regression over the judgment list.
+    - Perform basic linear regression on the judgment list.
-    - Tend to not be useful outside of toy examples.
+    - Tend to not be useful outside of the examples.
     - See [Learning to Rank 101 — Linear Models](http://opensourceconnections.com/blog/2017/04/01/learning-to-rank-linear-models/) for more information.

-- **Model selection:** The choice of model can depend not only on performance but also on the team's experience and familiarity with the different approaches.
+- **Model selection:** The choice of model can depend not only on performance but also on your level of experience and familiarity with the different approaches.

 ## Testing: Is the model any good?

-When testing the ranking model quality, consider the following:
+When testing the quality of the ranking model, consider the following:

-- **Judgment list limitations:** Judgement lists cannot cover every possible query that a model encounters in the real world.
+- **Judgment list limitations:** A judgment list cannot include every possible query that a model may encounter in the real world.
 It is important to test the model on a variety of queries in order to assess its ability to generalize beyond the training data.
 - **Overfitting:** A model that is overfit to the training data does not perform well on new, unseen data.
-To avoid this, consider the following:
+To avoid this, consider doing the following:
   - Preserving some judgment lists as a _test set_ that is not used during the training process.
-  - Evaluating the model's performance on the test set, which reflects how it may perform on scenarios it has not seen before.
+  - Evaluating the model's performance on the test set, which reflects how it may perform in unfamiliar scenarios.
-  - Monitoring the _test NDCG_ (Normalized Discounted Cumulative Gain) metric, which should remain high as the model is trained.
+  - Monitoring the _test NDCG_ metric, which should remain high as the model is trained.
-- **Temporal generalization:** Even after deploying the model, you should continue testing the model's performance on more recent judgment lists to ensure it does not become overfit to seasonal or temporal situtations.
+- **Temporal generalization:** Even after deploying the model, you should continue testing the model's performance using more recent judgment lists to ensure that it does not become overfit to seasonal or temporal situations.

 ## Real-world concerns

 The following are practical considerations for using the Learning to Rank plugin:

-- **Accurate judgment lists:** How can you create judgment that reflect your users' perception of search quality?
+- **Accurate judgment lists:** How can you create judgment lists that reflect your users' perception of search quality?
-- **Measuring search quality:** What metrics should you use to determine if the search results are useful to your users?
+- **Measuring search quality:** What metrics should you use to determine whether the search results are useful to your users?
-- **Data collection infrastructure:** What kind of infrastructure do you need to collect and log user behavior and feature data?
+- **Data collection infrastructure:** What kind of infrastructure do you need in order to collect and log user behavior and feature data?
 - **Model retraining:** How will you know when your model needs to be retrained?
 - **A/B testing:** How will you compare your new model to your current search solution?
-What key performance indicators (KPIs) will you use to determine success of your search system?
+What key performance indicators (KPIs) will you use to determine the success of your search system?

 See [How does the plugin fit in?]({{site.url}}{{site.baseurl}}/search-plugins/ltr/fits-in/) to learn more about how the Learning to Rank plugin's functionality fits into a complete LTR system.